datacouncil/dcnyc19/org-ethics.md

-Throughout our conference series, we've found that bringing together an assortment of different types and sizes of companies, as well as a mix of professional roles, who openly discuss organizational and cultural challenges is the best way to further the development of mature data organizations across industries.
+Throughout our conference series, we've found that bringing together an assortment of different types and sizes of companies, as well as a mix of professional roles who openly discuss organizational and cultural challenges is the best way to further the development of mature data organizations across industries.
 This track aims to share and spread that knowledge.